srisarya/genomicscourse/current-year/practicals/reference_genome/pt-3-prediction.md

 Gene prediction can be difficult if the assembly is of low quality and does not include long scaffolds.
-For instance, in the case of short scaffolds, if a gene is 2,000 bp long and includes introns, it may be very hard finding many entire genes.
+For instance, in the case of short scaffolds, if a gene is 2,000 bp long and contains introns, it may be very hard to find many entire genes.

 > **_Note_:**
 > If you have difficulty in predicting the genes or you suspect that your
-> assembly may be affected by the forementioned issues, you can use alreaady
+> assembly may be affected by the aforementioned issues, you can use already
 > assembled scaffolds.
 > ```bash
 > # Link this scaffolds file into your input directory
-> ln -s /shared/data/backup_assembly/scaffolds.fasta .
+> ln -s ../../shared/data/backup_assembly/scaffolds.fasta .
 > ```

 In this practical, we will show how to run MAKER in a simple scenario.
-For a better understanding of how this tool works, and how it can be applied in real case scenarios, we encourage to read the paper and documentation.
-Also, checking which settings were used in recent publications can be very helpful.
+For a better understanding of how this tool works, and how it can be applied in real-case scenarios, we _strongly_ encourage you to read the paper and documentation.
+Check the options (often called flags) and see why you may need each one, when you eventually run your own analyses.
+Also, checking which settings were used in recent publications can be very helpful, for reproducing analyses and critiquing.

 Change to your `tmp` directory and run `maker`: